Tips for Packaging High-Value Parcels, E-commerce, and More: 2026 Guide

 • Leave a margin of 5 to 10 cm around the product.

-• Double groove (min) for value.
+• Double flute (min.) for the value.

-• Never use used or damaged cardboard.
+• Never use worn-out or damaged cardboard.

 02